jnloos/Transformation-Visualizer/README.md

 <img src="./media/2D-example.gif"/>

-A square that travels to the four corners at distance 2 from the origin, spinning 45° about its center at each stop.
+A square that travels around the origin and spins 45° about its center at each stop.

 ```python
 import numpy as np